Lasorda back at Dodger Stadium after surgery

 Hall of Fame manager Tommy Lasorda was back in attendance at Dodger Stadium on Monday night for the first time since he underwent surgery to replace his pacemaker.

-The Los Angeles Dodgers tweeted a picture of Lasorda being greeted by a standing ovation and waving to the crowd.
+The Los Angeles Dodgers tweeted out video of Lasorda being greeted by a standing ovation and waving to the crowd.

 Welcome back home, @TommyLasorda! pic.twitter.com/TtfSB6vGIS